drdna/WheatBlastEvolution/ARG/README.md

 # Analysis of Recombinational History using ARGweaver

+## 1. Assemble dataset:
-1. An appropriate dataset was assembled for chromosome 2 using the custom script [Generate_ARGsites.pl](/ARG/Generate_ARGsites.pl).
+An appropriate dataset was assembled for chromosome 2 using the custom script [Generate_ARGsites.pl](/ARG/Generate_ARGsites.pl).
 ARGweaver struggles with large datasets (even on the supercomputer) and therefore we included a modest set of strains in the analysis, each representing a different chromosomal haplotype:

 ### PoL1 members
 ATCC64557